-(b) A flare stack installed before June 1, 2021 shall be retrofitted with an automatic ignitor, or continuous pilot, or technology that alerts the operator that the flare has may have malfunctioned no later than 18 months after {effective date of rule}.
+(b) A flare stack installed before June 1, 2021 shall be retrofitted with an automatic ignitor, continuous pilot, or technology that alerts the operator that the flare may have malfunctioned no later than 18 months after {effective date of rule}.

-(c) A flare stack located at a well facility, including any single well, with an average daily production of equal to or less than 10 barrels of oil or 60,000 cubic feet of natural gas shall be equipped with an automatic ignitor or continuous pilot if the flare stack is replaced after {effective date of the rule}.
+(c) A flare stack located at a facility, including any single well, with an average daily production of equal to or less than 10 barrels of oil or 60,000 cubic feet of natural gas shall be equipped with an automatic ignitor or continuous pilot if the flare stack is replaced after {effective date of the rule}.

-(4) A flare stack located at a well spud constructed after {effective date of rule} shall be securely anchored and located at least 100 feet from the well and storage tanksunless otherwise approved by the division.
+(4) A flare stack constructed after {effective date of rule} shall be securely anchored and located at least 100 feet from the well and storage tanks unless otherwise approved by the division.